mdadams/clang_libraries_companion/README.md

 This CI workflow serves as an example to show how the LLVM/Clang Ubuntu APT packages that are provided by the LLVM Project (at
 <https://apt.llvm.org/>) can be used in GitHub-hosted Linux runners.
-The CI workflow currently builds for the following platforms:
+The CI workflow currently builds for a few combinations of the following:

+  - operating system:
-  - Ubuntu 22.04 with application programs built using each of:
+    - Ubuntu 20.04
-    - Clang
+    - macOS 13
-    - GCC
+    - macOS 12
-  - Ubuntu 20.04 with application programs built using each of:
+  - application programs built using:
     - Clang
     - GCC